rubynor/tripletex_ruby_client/README.md

 Used in production.

-This was built using swagger-codegen first, from [https://tripletex.no/v2-docs/](https://tripletex.no/v2-docs/), but it didn't work out of the box.
+This was built using swagger-codegen first, from [https://tripletex.no/v2-docs/](https://tripletex.no/v2-docs/), then changed manually for it to work.

+To help make it better, fork it and create Pull Request, thanks !

+Team Rubynor

 ## Getting Started